 Image courtesy of Shimano

-The current iteration of the SIP, which opened in 2020, covers a total area of 25,000m2 (roughly the size of three Premier League football pitches) and the main building is four stories tall.
+The current iteration of the SIP, which opened in 2014, covers a total area of 25,000m2 (roughly the size of three Premier League football pitches) and the main building is four stories tall.
 The guided tour function of the building was designed-in from the start and the majority of the tour took us along a specially constructed elevated walkway, but we had to get up there first.
 As we were standing in a small lift ready to ascend to the top floor (where the walkway is located), the lift doors opened and a blue jacketed member of Shimano staff pushing a wheeled metal trolley started to enter into the lift.
 I only got a fleeting glimpse before the employee, realising that the lift contained guests rather than fellow Shimano employees, backed out.
 His trolley appeared to be loaded with metal objects, but they were discreetly covered with a large white cloth.
 My brain instantly thought of two things – I wondered if there were any exciting prototype products hiding under the white cloth, but also a random thought that perhaps in the SIP, instead of having a cup of tea delivered to your desk by a “tea lady” like a throwback to some awful 1960s TV sitcom, perhaps desk-based SIP employees received regular deliveries of Shimano products to touch, feel and assess?
 It took a little while to get this mental image out of my brain!

 Images courtesy of Shimano

-The SIP has four main manufacturing areas – Forming, Machining, Heat Treatment and finally Surface Treatment.
+The SIP has five main manufacturing areas – Forming, Machining, Heat Treatment, Surface Treatment and finally Bonding.
 The tour was designed to take us through each of these stages sequentially.
 At each stage, Shimano had created a “gallery” where the essential processes involved in that stage were explained, first via a video presentation, then with physical examples of the product being created, which showed the different steps in the process.
 The forming gallery was mainly concerned with Shimano’s Hollowtech II cranks.
 The engineering that goes into converting a billet of solid aluminium into a finished crank arm or chainset was mind blowing.
 I’d never seen one of Shimano’s cranks separated into two halves before and the thing that stuck in my brain was how incredibly thin the metal was which formed the two pieces.
 [Ed – At this point we’ll quickly gloss over the recent issue with some of Shimano’s older model Ultegra crank arms delaminating and just be astounded at the technological wizardy that goes into making each one.]

 I’m not sure if any of you reading this have ever dropped a Shimano crank arm, but if you have, you will recognise that it makes a very distinctive sound.
 The first thing I heard when we walked along the overhead gantry into the Forming area of the SIP was the unmistakable metallic sound of thousands of early-stage cranks ‘tinkling’ against each other.
 If I had closed my eyes and been asked to identify the sound, I could have done it instantly!